webOSArchive/webos-docs/docs/activate.md

     + All-in-One: `java -jar devicetoolAIO.jar`
 * Wait while the device is updated and rebooted

+If the activation tool doesn't work, the most likely issue is that the novacom driver isn't working.
+Go back to [Prepare Your Computer](#prepare-your-computer) and make sure you've followed all the steps for your platform.

 ## Join WiFi

 Once the device restarts, it will have bypassed activation, and you're ready to begin using it.<br>